jerry955071/NanoPreP/docs/source/usage.rst

 - Lower :math:`\beta` values emphasize precision.

 The alignment cutoff values achieving the highest :math:`F_{\beta}` score are used for adapter/primer identification.

-For recommended :math:`\beta` ranges for ONT datasets generated using different kits, chemistries, and basecalling models please refer to our :ref:`manuscript <#TODO>`.

 .. note::